- HOME

 Stage 1: Initial

 At this level, digital transformation is barely underway.
 Your organization has a few digital processes and no real strategy guiding technology adoption.
-Different departments use their own tools without integration.
-Data sits in isolated spreadsheets and systems that do not talk to each other.
+Different departments use their own tools, without integrations.
+Data sits in isolated spreadsheets and systems that don't talk to each other.

-For instance, your sales team might use one CRM while operations track orders in Excel.
-Customer service has its own ticketing system that does not connect to either.
-When someone needs a complete view of customer interactions, they have to manually pull data from multiple sources.
+For instance, your sales team might use a CRM while your operations team tracks orders in Excel—and your customer service team has its own ticketing system that doesn't connect to either.
+When someone needs a complete view of customer interactions, they have to pull data from multiple sources manually.

 Decision-making relies heavily on intuition or limited data.
 There's little automation.
 Most workflows require manual steps and approvals.
-The culture shows minimal awareness of digital possibilities or resistance to change.
+The culture shows resistance to change and minimal awareness of digital possibilities.

 Stage 2: Emerging

-You are starting to see the value of digital transformation and beginning to develop a strategy.
+You're starting to see the value of digital transformation and to develop a strategy.
 Leadership is discussing digital initiatives, and some departments are piloting new technologies.
 However, implementation remains inconsistent across the organization.

 Data management improves slightly.
 You have basic analytics and reporting, but insights are still fragmented.
 The culture is warming up to digital change, though adoption varies widely by department and individual.